User37som/libbitcoin/bx-fetch-tx-index.md

 Arguments (positional):

-HASH                 The set of Base16 transaction hashes.
-If not
-                     specified the transaction hashes are read from
+HASH                 The Base16 transaction hash of the transaction index to get.
+If not specified the transaction hash is read from STDIN.
-                     STDIN.
 ```
 ### Example 1
 [DPR Seized Coins #1](https://blockchain.info/tx/e3d6fe810f79b293705ed6e587951332c545a87fac860278b2ad4447106bb789)